Skip to main content

 Our upcoming VNs: Natsu Kashigaru learned at a young age that justice is often elusive.
 He is about to graduate from Tokyo University of the Arts, but he has no job prospects or solid plans for his future.
 Natsu has no idea what to do now, but despite that, he longs to pursue his passion for art, but his insufficient funds prevent him from doing so.
 Fortunately, he has four wonderful gi…

-• The art and character designs are cute and visually appealing, adding charm to the overall presentation.
+• The art and character designs are cute and visually appealing, enhancing the overall experience.

-• The story touches on relatable themes of love, family, and personal growth, with a twist that keeps players engaged.
+• The story, while short, touches on relatable themes of love, family, and personal growth, with a twist ending that keeps players engaged.

-• The gameplay lacks depth, feeling more like an e-book than a traditional visual novel, with minimal interactivity and a short playtime.
+• The overall gameplay experience feels more like an e-book than a game, lacking meaningful interactivity and depth.

 • story